mrhan1993/Fooocus-API/README.md

 - [License](#license)
 - [Thanks :purple\_heart:](#thanks-purple_heart)

-# :warning: Compatibility warning: Warning:
+# :warning: Compatibility warning :warning:

 1. If you are using an external Fooocus model (that is, the model is not located in the `repositories` directory), delete the `repositories` directory directly, and then update the `git pull`.
 2. If not, move the `repositories` directory to any directory, delete the `repositories` directory, then update the `git pull`, and move the `models` directory back to its original location when it is finished.